-Is your data safe?
-Here's how to back up your Mac to an external drive
+How to Back Up Your Mac | Digital Trends

 Step 4: Erase the drive.

-Choose to Erase in the Disk Utility window, confirm that’s what you want to do, and get ready to rename the drive — it’s a good idea to call it something like, “Mac Backup” if you are using this hard primarily for backup data.
+Choose to Erase in the Disk Utility window, confirm that’s what you want to do, and get ready to rename the drive — it’s a good idea to call it something like “Mac Backup” if you are using this drive primarily for backup data.

 Step 5: Choose the new map scheme.